 · be an important part of our volunteer team with whom we share the desire to care for and show compassion for animals in need

 · work hard, enjoy your experience and feel the satisfaction and reward of knowing your actions make a life-saving difference for the animals we serve.

 JJ's Helping Paws is made up of passionate and very loyal volunteers (including the board of directors) who work tirelessly to help pet owners and dogs and cats of Fremont County.

-If you would like to volunteer for JJ's please see the Wish List tab.
+If you would like to volunteer for JJ's please call or e mail us.
 We can always use the help of passionate animal lovers!

 JJ’s Helping Paws was formed in memory of Jeri (JJ) McGuire.